Your water meter

 - Nothing should be between the fire hydrant and the street.

-If you witness suspicious persons attempting to make a connection to a hydrant, or using a hydrant without a construction meter, please contact either Cranberry Township Sewer and Water Field Operations Manager, Joseph Leavens, or dial 9-1-1 for police.
-This includes any individual who is not: a firefighter or emergency service provider, a Cranberry Township Sewer & Water Employee, or an approved permittee.
+If you witness suspicious persons attempting to connect to a hydrant, or use a hydrant without a construction meter, please call 724-776-4806 x 1515 or dial 9-1-1 for Police.
+This includes any individual who is not: a firefighter or emergency service provider, a Cranberry Township Sewer and Water Employee, or an approved permittee.